FREE UK SHIPPING OVER £35 | KLARNA OVER £35

 This is not an exhaustive list, but I hope it will at least give you some questions to check in with and think about whether any of these apply to you.

-As my own skincare journey evolved from drawers and cabinets full of half-used products to now having my own skincare brand there has been a lot of trial and error, and I think it’s worth remembering that this is a completely normal part of discovering what really works for us - and what works for us today may need to adapt as our skin matures and changes.
+As my skincare journey evolved from drawers and cabinets full of half-used products to now having my own skincare brand there has been a lot of trial and error, and I think it’s worth remembering that this is a completely normal part of discovering what really works for us - and what works for us today may also need to adapt as our skin matures and changes.

-I couldn’t really have expected that I’d be happier with my skin at 47 (at the time of writing this) than I was at 37, or 42 even.
-I’ve made some key shifts in how I approach taking care of my skin over the last 5 years or so - specifically around simplifying my routine, being consistent and intentional as well as sticking to the basics - and it's really paying off now.
+I’ve made some key shifts in how I approach taking care of my skin over the last 5 years or so - specifically around simplifying my routine, being consistent and intentional as well as sticking to the basics - and it's paying off now.

 I now know what works for me, but I speak to many customers and friends who still feel quite lost and don’t know where to start, what to look for or how to adjust their skincare routines - especially for maturing, changing midlife skin.